polyphony-chat/chorus/README.md

 ## Supported Platforms

 All major desktop operating systems (Windows, macOS (aarch64/x86_64), Linux (aarch64/x86_64)) are supported.
-We are currently working on adding full support for `wasm32-unknown-unknown`.
-This will allow you to use Chorus in your browser, or in any other environment that supports WebAssembly.
+`wasm32-unknown-unknown` is a supported compilation target on versions `>0.11.0`.
+This allows you to use Chorus in your browser, or in any other environment that supports WebAssembly.

 We recommend checking out the examples directory, as well as the documentation for more information.